-Access and availability studies are routinely conducted by both the New York State Department of Health and MVP to ensure that the access and availability standards as described above are met for all Medicaid, HARP and CHP Managed Care plans.
+Access and availability studies are routinely conducted by both the New York State DOH and MVP to ensure that the access and availability standards as described above are met for all Medicaid, HARP and CHP Managed Care plans.
 Representatives from the local Department of Social Services or DOH or their designee may contact a provider's office and attempt to schedule appointments for various types of services.
-It is important that all staff members are knowledgeable of both MVP requirements and the standards described above.
-In the event that DOH contacts a provider office in this manner, the staff person who answers the telephone will be informed by the state representative at the conclusion of the conversation that he or she has just been tested on the standards.
-The DOH will also conduct tests to ensure that PCPs are available 24 hours a day by contacting providers after business hours to verify that an appropriate live voice "on-call" telephone system is in place.
+It is important that all staff members are knowledgeable of both MVP requirements and the regulatory standards described above.
+In the event that DOH contacts a provider's office in this manner, the staff person who answers the telephone will be informed by the state representative at the conclusion of their conversation that their interaction was a simulated test on these standards.
+The DOH may also conduct randomized tests to ensure that PCPs are available 24 hours a day by attempting to contact providers after business hours to verify that an appropriate live voice "on-call" telephone system is in place.
 An after-hours voicemail message advising patients to call 911 in an emergency is not acceptable.
 In addition, as part of MVP's participation in the New York State Medicaid Managed Care program, MVP is required to conduct an annual survey on appointment availability and 24-hour access to our Government Programs network.